 Step 8: Hurrah!
 You’re done — but there’s always work to keep an eye out for.

 Having an automatic system doesn’t mean you can ignore your garden now.
 Always check your system periodically to ensure it’s fully functional.
 Check for leaks on the faucet assembly, replace the timer battery as needed, make sure your dog hasn’t used the mainline tubing as its chew toy.
 Remember to adjust your timer with the seasons to account for added (or lack of) precipitation.

 So, are you ready to get started?

-Use promo code BETTY15 for 15 percent off first time orders at DripWorks!
-(Expires December 31, 2015.)
-This offer is for retail customers only on orders over $99 and can be used only once.
+Use promo code BETTY18 for 5 percent off at DripWorks!
+(Expires December 31, 2018.)
+This offer is for retail customers only on orders over $49 and can be used only once.
 The code is not valid with other offers, wholesale orders, drop shipped items, large tubing rolls or pond liners.

-This post is brought to you by DripWorks.
-Thank you for supporting the sponsors that support Garden Betty.
+Brought to you by DripWorks.
+Thank you for supporting the small businesses that support Garden Betty.

 This post updated from an article that originally appeared on February 4, 2015.